charlie-tango/eslint-config-charlie-tango/readme.md

 You can modify the rules as needed, or add additional rules to the configuration.

+## Language

+The configuration is written in TypeScript, and is intended to be used with TypeScript and React projects.
+It also includes globals for both `node` and `browser` environments.

 ## Rules

 Provides configuration for the following: